Hardmath123/hardmath123.github.io/content/pico.md

 ### Block

-Block uses a Substitution Permutation Network to encrypt the string--but it does it twice.
+Block uses a Substitution Permutation Network to encrypt the string---but it does it twice.
 I pretty much brute-forced this one.
 But I did it tastefully, so it merits a writeuplet.